 A limited number of lockers are available in various buildings for the convenience of commuting students.
 Locker payments and assignments are made in Kilcawley Center.

-A charge is made for each copy of a thesis or dissertation bound by the William F. Maag, Jr. Library.
+A charge is made for each copy of a master's thesis bound by the William F. Maag, Jr. Library.

 Transcript of Credits Charge